makototakahara/makototakahara.github.io/_posts/2024-01-08-at-the-top-of-my-bucket-list.md

 Yep you guessed it, Guaranteed Rate Field, home of the Chicago White Sox.
 My plan was to watch the Angels-White Sox series, catch a game at Wrigley Field for the Crosstown Classic, then follow the Angels to Boston for a few games at Fenway Park.
 These trips require meticulous planning, especially if there are specific teams or games you want to catch - the point being, Fenway and Wrigley would have to wait just a tad bit longer.

 My time in the South Side of Chicago was defined by its welcoming people.
+My most memorable interactions include strategizing with autograph collectors to get Shohei Ohtani's attention, being treated to drinks from opposing White Sox fans that I newly befriended, and chatting with Angels pitcher Griffin Canning about his return from injury.

+My next stop was

 ## Leg 3: Seattle